lokeshh/gsoc2016/source/_posts/2016-07-02-visualization.markdown

 `Daru.plotting_library` can be used to set the current plotting library.
 For example, using `Daru.plotting_library = :gruff` one can switch the plotting library to Gruff.
 This means all the plots created here after will be using Gruff for plotting.

 Inorder to change plotting library for only a specific vector, one can use `Daru::Vector#plotting_library`.
-For example, `dv.plotting_library = :gruff` will only change plotting library for vector `dv` and all other vectors created will created using the library as set by `Daru.plotting_library`.
+For example, `dv.plotting_library = :gruff` will only change plotting library for vector `dv` and all other vectors created will created using library as set by `Daru.plotting_library`.

 The same goes for dataframes, one can use `df.plotting_library = :gruff` to set plotting library for data frame `df` to Gruff.